c0n0I/CMPE131ProjectMilestone3/README.md

      http://127.0.0.1:5000/

-4. Default login user is created in database for testing Enter "testuser" in username to login
+4. Default user is created in database to test the application

+     Enter "testuser" in username to login

 Screenshots: